Airlines' summit highlights shift of power to Gulf carriers

 Meanwhile Etihad is in talks to acquire as much as a 49 percent stake in lossmaking Italian national airline Alitalia, which would further expand its reach into Europe.

 But Gulf airlines have already transformed the aviation industry over the last decade.
-Through new expansion strategies and state-backed infrastructure spending, they have reorganized the world’s route network and created new connections.
+Through new expansion strategies and state-backed infrastructure spending, they have reorganised the world’s route network and created new connections.

 In doing so Qatar Airways, Emirates and Etihad Airways, along with other regional low budget carriers have drawn passengers away from traditional hubs in Europe and Asia to the Middle East.